Shntd2/Telegram-News-Aggregator/README.md

 It sends top 20 worldwide news in English twice a day at 08:00 AM and 08:00 PM

-Postman sources include Google News and News API top headlines
+Postman sources include Google News and News APIs top headlines

 To use it:
 1. Push /start command